nealleoraines/cs1302-lists/README.md

     well as the worst-case time complexity of each method expressed in Big-0 notation.
 When providing the growth functions and time complexities, you will need to justify and explain why the functions and time complexities you provided work based on your code.
+You may submit this portion of the poject in one of the following formats: PDF, LaTeX, or Markdown.
+No other formats will be accepted.

  6. Update the <code>README.md</code> in your project directory to contain the following information at the top of the file (updating it with your own